 On the estate stands another Palace: Schloss Niederweiden.
 This “chateau” was built in the 17th century as a hunting lodge.
 And when Prince Eugene of Savoy bought Schloss Hof, he also bought the hunting lodge.

-Not until Maria Therese owned both properties di the hunting lodge change.
+Not until Maria Therese owned both properties did the hunting lodge change.
 She carried out an extensive renovation of Schloss Niederweiden.

 After Maria Theresa’s reign the Palace fell into disrepair.
 It was not until the late 20th century that the Palace was renovated and saved from ruin.
-Holding exhibitions and working as an event venue.
+The palace now holds exhibitions and works as an event venue.

 Visit Schloss Hof & Niederweiden